ewcross/weather-dashboard-app/README.md

 # Weather Dashboard App

-This app can be used to find the weather for a given location, by searching for a city name.
+This app can be used to find the weather for a given location by searching for the name of a city.
 It displays the current weather and a 3 or 7 day forecast.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).